reacton-js/rxslider/README.md

 <hr>

 By default, slides scroll without changing their appearance.
-A slider allows you to define [effects](http://u92502bm.beget.tech/rxslider/) applied to its slides.
+A slider allows you to define [complex effects](http://u92502bm.beget.tech/rxslider/) applied to its slides.

 Slides are all child elements that are inside an element with the class «rxslider__slides»: